Axelmartinez134/dr-nick-app/MARKETING_LINKS_BACKLOG.md

 - A branded, mobile‑first client story page (one link per client) designed for Instagram in‑app viewing.
 - A simple Admin flow to create, edit (as a Draft), preview, and publish each link as an immutable snapshot.
-- A stable alias (e.g., `/m/andrea`) that always redirects to the latest published version; older versions keep their own versioned slugs.
+- A stable alias (e.g., `/m/andrea`) that always serves the latest published version server‑side (no redirect); older versions keep their own versioned slugs.
 - A consistent, clean template across all clients with collapsible sections ("choose‑your‑own‑adventure").
 - Light analytics (Views, CTA Clicks) and basic share management.